starsite/FileMaker-Swift/README.md

 #### If you'd like to support this project, you can:

 * Contribute socially, by giving SwiftFM a ⭐️ on GitHub or telling other people about it
-* Contribute financially, by clicking the `Sponsor` on the top right of this page 😘
+* Contribute financially, by clicking `Sponsor` over in the sidebar 👉
 * Hire me to build an iOS app for your company 🥰
 * Hire me to build an iOS app for one of your FileMaker clients (if something like this is out of reach for you)